Canadian Dollar Climbs Against Majors

-CANBERA (dpa-AFX) - The Canadian dollar strengthened against the other major currencies in the Asian session on Monday.
+CANBERA (dpa-AFX) - The Canadian dollar strengthened against the other major currencies in the European session on Tuesday.

-If the loonie extends its uptrend, it is likely to find resistance around 83.00 against the yen, 1.47 against the euro, 0.99 against the aussie and 1.35 against the greenback.
+If the loonie extends its uptrend, it is likely to find resistance around 1.47 against the euro, 85.00 against the yen, 0.99 against the aussie and 1.35 against the greenback.

 Copyright RTT News/dpa-AFX